sidpoke/Portfolio/README.md

 # C++ Container, Dynamic Array (2020) - Included
 A simple self-written C++ dynamic array.
 This was part of a GamesAcademy task.

-main.cpp - Has test functions for this dynamic array.
+main.cpp - Has test functions for this dynamic array.<br/>
-DynamicArray.h - Header file for all basic array functions DynamicArray.inl - In-Line file which defines the basic operations for the dynamic arrray
+DynamicArray.h - Header file for all basic array functions<br/>
+DynamicArray.inl - In-Line file which defines the basic operations for the dynamic arrray

 # GamesAcademy Semester Projects (2018-2020)